Updated October 2, 2021

 *If you are staying in town, everything is within walking distance.
 You won’t have to load the kids up in the car to go to the beach or out to eat.

 Lodging in Hanalei is extremely limited.
 There are no big hotels and only a few small inns and vacation cottages.
-You can find private home rentals through local property management companies or VRBO and Airbnb.
+You can find private home rentals through local property management companies or the VRBO.
 The one and only drawback I’ve found to Hanalei is the steep price of lodging.
 You really do have to pay to stay in paradise.

 Princeville is a golf course community made up of mostly condos, located on a bluff overlooking the ocean.
 There are plenty of lodging options from fancy expensive hotels, to reasonably priced condos, and everything in-between.